Home » Blog Posts » How To Make White LED Lights Look Warmer?

 These are often called CTOs (color temperature orange).
 Depending on the strength, orange gels can neutralize a cool LED or completely transform it into a warm white.

-I have personally used these and done a little test to share them with you here on my blog.
+I have personally used filter gels and done a little test.

 This experiment’s original light was a white LED bulb with a color temperature of 6000K.

-I have used total of four gels with different levels of transparency.
+I’ve used a total of four gels with different levels of transparency:

 • 1/8 CTO